patrickpichler/koney/docs/ALERT_SINKS.md

 ## Dynatrace Security Events

 1. Open the **'Access Tokens'** app in your Dynatrace environment
-2. Create a new access token with scope `openpipeline.events_security`
+2. Create a new access token with scope `openpipeline.events_security`.
+Follow the [official documentation](https://docs.dynatrace.com/docs/shortlink/api-authentication#token-format-prefixes) for more information.
-3. Store the API token in a `Secret` resource in the `koney-system` namespace
+3. Store the created token and your [environment ID](https://docs.dynatrace.com/docs/shortlink/monitoring-environment#environment-id) in a `Secret` resource in the `koney-system` namespace

 ```yaml
 kubectl create secret generic -n koney-system dynatrace-api-token \